rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 Inactive connections will timeout after 2 hours.
 The page will become gray, and if you refresh (e.g., F5 in most browsers) after this time, you will not get back your results, figures, etc, but start another session.

 Maximum RAM of any process is limited to 2 GB.
 Likewise, the analyses should be aborted after 1.5 hours of elapsed (not CPU ---we parallelize the runs) time.
 If you want to use the Shiny app without these limits, install a local copy.
 (To modify the time limit, change the value of variable EVAM_MAX_ELAPSED, in the definition of function "server", in file "server.R".
-The RAM limit is imposed on the Docker containers we use; to lift it, run Docker without the memory limit.)
+The RAM limit is imposed on the Docker containers we use; to remove it, run Docker without the memory limit.)

 &nbsp;&nbsp;